 According to SurveyMonkey, completion rates drop anywhere between 5% to 20% if the survey has too many questions.
 Therefore, narrow down the focus of each survey you create and develop an easy method for respondents to answer.

 The more clicks the customer has to make before getting to the survey, the higher the bounce rate will be.
 That goes with just about anything digital!
-The less clicks it takes to lead a consumer to make a purchase, the more sales you will make.
+The fewer clicks it takes to lead a consumer to make a purchase, the more sales you will make.
 Less time for dissonance means more time for getting conversions.

 Moreover, make sure that your survey is not public and that you are not collecting false information.
 People do not always have the wisest intent in mind and bad data can seriously hurt the effectiveness of your campaign.